-Richard’s volunteer work devoted to strengthen the arts and culture of his community began early in his professional career (1965) when he organized and directed a 70 voice volunteer ‘Collegiate Choir’ at the Cathedral Basilica of Saints Peter & Paul in Philadelphia, where he was served a Director of Music.
+Richard’s volunteer work devoted to strengthen the arts and culture of his community began early in his professional career (1965) when he organized and direct a 70 voice volunteer ‘Collegiate Choir’ at the Cathedral Basilica of Saints Peter & Paul in Philadelphia, where he was served a Director of Music.
 This choir, now renamed The Adult Cathedral Choir, celebrated its 50th anniversary in 2014.

 Later in his career, when he worked in Connecticut and on into his ‘retirement’, he was a participant and active in two well-known and established choral groups:

-* The Hartford Chorale: Founded in 1972, the Hartford Chorale is a volunteer not-for-profit organization that presents masterpieces of great choral art on a symphonic scale for listeners throughout Southern New England. in addition singing with the chorale, Dick has served as Vice-President and a Member of the Governance Committee for several years
+- The Hartford Chorale: Founded in 1972, the Hartford Chorale is a volunteer not-for-profit organization that presents masterpieces of great choral art on a symphonic scale for listeners throughout Southern New England.
+In addition singing with the chorale, Dick has served as Vice-President and a Member of the Governance Committee for several years.

 Richard Veith, WG’65 (Devon, PA)

-Early his career, and on into his “retirement” Dick and his wife Carolyn have been very active in the International House of Philadelphia (IHP), which houses foreign students for Penn and other Philadelphia colleges and universities.
+Early his career, and on into his “retirement” Dick and his wife Carolyn have been very active in the International House of Philadelphia (IHP) which houses foreign students for Penn and other Philadelphia colleges and universities.
 This involved being a volunteer for the AFS exchange student Chapter in Philadelphia.
 After years of ‘hosting’ students, Dick was recruited to be a member of the IHP’s Board of Trustees where he served as Board Treasurer for many years.

 Dick’s first experience with a being a Board member of a nonprofit in the Philadelphia area was the Boys & Girls Club of Philadelphia (BGCP).
 Initially, he served on the Financial Committee but subsequently he was BGCP’s Board Chair from which he spearheaded several successful capital gifting campaigns.
 Under his leadership, the Jeremiah Milbank Society, which enrolls individuals making contributions of $10,000 for BGCP.
-Jeremiah Milbank was one of the founder of the Boys & Girls Club in America.
+Jeremiah Milbank was one of the founders of the Boys & Girls Club in America.

 Mike Wallace, WG’65 (Paris and Laos)

-Mike created a Foundation that funds scholarships to students for Laos-American College; mentors graduates and supports their career development; innovates with startups and business plans — international.
+Mike created a foundation that funds scholarships to students for Laos-American College; mentors graduates and supports their career development; innovates with startups and business plans — international.
 Since 2010, lives in Laos 10 months a year, running a nonprofit that helps educate children and encourages would be entrepreneurs to develop small businesses

 Mike meets the criteria for a Crandall Challenge — high level of commitment and personal involvement.
 Translates into involving any others and focuses on impacting the business economy and community in Laos.
 Provides tangible results in terms of students who are involved, graduate and become an important element of the development of Laos a part of the wide world economy.